V12Hero/livekit-plugins-uplift/README.md

 # LiveKit Plugins - Uplift

 This plugin provides TTS integration for [Uplift AI](https://upliftai.org) into the LiveKit Agent Framework.
+You can also find official documentation of [Uplift API](https://docs.upliftai.org/introduction)

 ## Installation